 Use of “facetious” in a sentence

 The word “facetious” functions as an adjective that modifies a noun.
-It refers to behavior that is not serious in reaction to a serious subject.
-It can be used in a sentence when you want to describe someone’s behavior as not seriously intended, often in a situation where serious acknowledgement is appropriate or required.
+It refers to behavior that is inappropriate, typically a joking manner, in reaction to a serious subject.
+It can be used in a sentence when you want to describe someone’s behavior as not seriously intended, often in a situation where genuine acknowledgment is appropriate or required.

 How to spell “facetious” correctly